01-edu/public/subjects/user-experience/projects/lets-fair-trade/README.md

 Bruno loves fashion.
 He loves buying clothes!
 As he is cautious with the environment, he prefers buying second-hand clothing.
 However, the existing platforms are not very user-friendly.

 "I need to know more about the environmental impact of the pieces I buy.
-I’d like to know how old they are, where they are coming from, to measure their life and the amount of kilometres they have traveled.
-When a new pair of jeans arrive at the ready-to-wear store in Europe, they consumed approximately 11,000 litres of water and travelled 65,000 kilometres.
+I’d like to know how old they are, where they are coming from, to measure their life and the amount of kilometers they have traveled.
+When a new pair of jeans arrive at the ready-to-wear store in Europe, they consumed approximately 11,000 litres of water and traveled 65,000 kilometers.
 I’d like to monitor that kind of data.’

 You gather a team of 3 to think and design a website and an app for second-hand products.